 Taurina Baca learned to make pots directly from Juan Quezada, probably around 1973-4.
 She was his first student from outside his family.
 She prefers to make large ollas in white, yellow or mixed clays, then paint them with top-to-bottom swirling Paquimé graphics with large open spaces between.

-Spencer MacCallum, the trader who first brought Mata Ortiz pottery to the world stage, took Taurina on several trips outside Mexico in the early 1980's.
-On these trips she was exposed to the works of Native American potters like Blue Corn, Lucy Lewis, Maria Martinez, Jody Folwell and Priscilla Namingha Nampeyo.
+Spencer MacCallum, the trader who first brought Mata Ortiz pottery to the world stage, took Taurina on several trips outside Mexico in the early 1980s.
+On those trips she was exposed to the works of Native American potters like Blue Corn, Lucy Lewis, Maria Martinez, Jody Folwell and Priscilla Namingha Nampeyo.

-In 1998 Taurina earned the 1st Place ribbon in the "all colored pots except black-and-white" category at a show at the Museo de las Culturas del Norte in Casas Grandes.
+In 1998 Taurina earned the Fiorst Place ribbon in the "all colored pots except black-and-white" category at a show at the Museo de las Culturas del Norte in Casas Grandes, Mexico.
 She is still one of Juan Quezada's better-known students and usually can't produce enough pottery to satisfy the collectors who come to her door.